DBProductions/dbtracking/README.md

+Tracking with NodeJS.
-Tracking with NodeJS and MongoDB or CouchDB
+Can use MongoDB or CouchDB to store data.

-## Require:
+### MongoDB
  - mongodb

+### CouchDB
  - cradle

-Write data to a local database the module can act with mongodb and couchdb.
+Write data to database, the module can act with mongodb and couchdb.

 ## Configuration